-Froemotes: 1.
+Froomotes: 1.
 This represents forecast project cost and project completion date at the time of award of construction contract, award of CM/GC scope, award of DB scope.
-2. The project delivery method for this project is Construction Manager/General Contractor (CM/GC).
-3. The project delivery method for this project is Progressive Design-Build (DB).
-4. This represents the award of the overall progressive design build contract DB-126 which includes Preconstruction & Construction phases.
+2. The project delivery method for A and B is Construction Manager/General Contractor (CM/GC) and Design-Build for C. 3.
+The project delivery method for this project is Progressive Design-Build (DB).
+4. This represents the award of the overall progressive Design build contract DB-126 which includes Preconstruction & Construction phases.
 The project initiation forecast cost was based on funding availability.
 5. This represents forecasted project cost and project completion date at the time of award of CM/GC contract during Pre-Construction.
-6. The project delivery method for this project is Fixed Budget-Limit Design-Build.